-This unit is an introduction to the diverse writings of the New Testament.
-Students will become familiar with the content and themes of the New Testament by reading it in its entirety.
-Moreover, they will engage with the texts in their original historical, literary, social, religious and theological contexts.
-The unit introduces issues in interpretation, including literary genre, the relationship between form and function, and methods of study.
-It further introduces the formation of the New Testament canon and the textual history of the New Testament.
+This unit is an introduction to the writings of the New Testament.
+Students will become familiar with the diverse content and themes of the New Testament by reading substantial selections from it in English translation.
+They will engage the texts in their historical, literary, and theological dimensions.
+The unit introduces issues in interpretation, including questions of genre, context and meaning, and methods of study.
+It also introduces students to the factors that led to the formation of the New Testament canon.
+The unit encourages reflection on contemporary application of learning.

 Unit code: BN8002L